sib-swiss/sequencing-data-analysis-training/docs/day3/igv_visualisation.md

 For these exercises, you can **choose** between **IGV** and the **UCSC Genome Browser**.
 Both tools have their strengths and weaknesses.
 IGV is a desktop application that you need to install on your computer, while the UCSC Genome Browser is web-based and runs in your browser.

+If you choose IGV, download the BAM file and its index file to your computer.
+If you choose the UCSC Genome Browser, you don't need to download any files, you can directly provide the URL to the BAM file.

 === "IGV"

     A lot of model-organism genomes are built-in IGV.
 Select the human genome version hg19 from the drop down menu: